-Finally, the last step in making your sink look great is to buff it using a cloth and a few drops of olive oil.
+Finally, the last step in making your sink look great is to buff the sink using a cloth and a few drops of olive oil.
 This will add some shine to the steel as well as create a protective layer to keep your sink cleaner for longer.

 One important note here is that you want very little olive oil.
 If you add too much oil, your sink will look greasy instead of shiny.
 If you do add too much, you can use a clean towel to wipe some of the oil away.

 Another note is that, while olive oil can make the steel look great, you should only use it to buff the sink.
 Wiping down the handles and faucet will leave an oily residue that you don’t want on your hands when you’re trying to wash your hands or get a glass of water.